 While in Frankfurt, Alzheimer treated a wealthy diamond merchant who in 1892 died from progressive paralysis.
 This type of diagnosis was common at the time.
 A few years later it would prove to be a consequence of syphilis and became a signature example for an infectious origin of mental illness.
 In 1894, Alzheimer married the merchant’s widow, Cecilie Geisenheimer.
 The marriage appears to have been happy and produced three children.
 Unlike some others who become independently wealthy, Alzheimer did not slow down in his work at all.
 On the contrary, he used his independence to focus freely on his research, and indeed decided to forgo a salary in his later job in Munich and to pay some of his lab members out of his own pocket.
 Without this independence, the Maurers’ book notes, he might not have been able to prevail against the current of psychoanalytic thinking in his time.

 On 25 November 1901, a 51-year old Frankfurt resident entered the lunatic asylum, and Alzheimer himself wrote her admission papers.
 The Maurers’ biography reprints four neatly handwritten pages in which Alzheimer carefully documented his examination of this women, Auguste Deter.
 On 23 December 1995, Konrad Maurer had found her case file containing the original admission and eventual pathology documents at the University of Frankfurt, where they had been misplaced for decades.
 The admission papers reveal Alzheimer’s gentle probing of her various cognitive domains.
 They record her disturbed behavior (hitting other patients, screaming), as well as conversations that reveal her memory loss, confusion, and her despair.
 Auguste’s husband told Alzheimer that she first became suspicious and jealous of a neighbor.
 (According to Maurer, the husband married this neighbor a year after Auguste’s death.)
 Alzheimer added to her file until June 1902.
 When she died on 8 April 1906 from sepsis following bedsores, Alzheimer had long since moved briefly to Heidelberg and then on to Munich.
-He became highly regarded for his research on alcohol addition and his approach to alcoholism therapy, and explored many other conditions as well.
+He became highly regarded for his research on alcohol addiction and his approach to alcoholism therapy, and explored many other conditions as well.
 It is remarkable, then, how amid all these changes and distractions, Alzheimer maintained his interest in this particular woman and had her brain sent so he could examine it.
 After he had analyzed Auguste D.’s brain, the original slides disappeared, only to resurface, decades later in 1997, in a Munich university basement.